Courtney R. Gibbons

 Biography

 Professor Gibbons wants to change the world.
 From stumping for Dukakis-Bentsen ‘88 as a first-grader and mailing her first one-pager to the White House when President George H.W.
 Bush came out as anti-broccoli in the early ’90s, she has never been afraid to speak up on something that matters to her.
-Though her early efforts to affect political (and vegetable) change were not successful, she’s gotten better with practice.
+Though her early efforts to effect political (and vegetable) change were not successful, she’s gotten better with practice.

 Courtney Gibbons is a mathematician and policy worker with experience in the legislative and executive branches of the Federal government.
 Currently an associate professor of mathematics, she joined the faculty at Hamilton College in July, 2013.